 In the end – Los Cabos is fantastic and deserves a visit!!

 Do you have any places that you keep going back to?
 What about some activities that are a must for you while on a beach vacation?
 Any questions about the Cabo area?
 As always let us know what you think below.
-If you are looking for some more great beachy family travel destinations be sure to check out our post on the French Polynesian island of Moorea!
+If you are looking for some more great Mexico Family Vacations be sure to read The BEST 8 things to do in Cancun that you don’t want to miss!